pycroscopy/pyUSID/docs/getting_started.rst

   * Please see this `pyUSID tutorial for beginners <https://github.com/pycroscopy/pyUSID_Tutorial>`_ based on the examples on this project.
 * Details regarding the definition, implementation, and guidelines for Universal Spectroscopy and Imaging Data (USID) and its implementation in HDF5 (h5USID) are available in `this document <./data_format.html>`_.
-* Please see our document on the `organization of pyUSID <./package_organization.html>`_ to find out more on what is where and why.
 * If you are interested in contributing your code to pyUSID, please look at our `guidelines <./contribution_guidelines.html>`_
 * We also have a handy document for converting your `matlab code to python <./matlab_to_python.html>`_.
-* If you need detailed documentation on all our classes, functions, etc., please visit our `API <./api.html>`_
+* If you need detailed documentation on what is where and why, all our classes, functions, etc., please visit our `API <./api.html>`_
 * For a concise change-log, please see the `release history <https://github.com/pycroscopy/pyUSID/releases>`_.
 * Please `get in touch <./contact.html>`_ if you would like to use USID and pyUSID for other new or mature scientific packages.
 * Have questions?
 See our `FAQ <./faq.html>`_ to see if we have already answered them.